moby/moby/docs/sources/use/working_with_volumes.md

+page_title: Share Directories via Volumes
+page_description: How to create and share volumes
+page_keywords: Examples, Usage, volume, docker, documentation, examples

-Share Directories via Volumes[¶](#share-directories-via-volumes "Permalink to this headline")
+Share Directories via Volumes
 =============================================================================================

 A *data volume* is a specially-designated directory within one or more